Overview

 • Business Torts Issues in an Employment Context, Texas BarCLE, Dallas, TX, October 2009

 • iPods Rock!!!
-Or Do They?, Overtime Risks Arising Out of the Use of Wireless Gizmos--Policy Essentials for the 24/7 Workweek, 2009 HR Southwest, Human Resources Conference and Exposition, Forth Worth, TX, October 2009 (author and speaker)
+Or Do They?, Overtime Risks Arising Out of the Use of Wireless Gizmos--Policy Essentials for the 24/7 Workweek, 2009 HR Southwest, Human Resources Conference and Exposition, Fort Worth, TX, October 2009 (author and speaker)

 • Non-Competes, Non-Solicits, Injunctive Relief and Much More: Protecting or Pirating (Legally) Human Capital in Texas, TexasBar CLE Webcast, July 2009